 Anyway…having seen the 2015 follow-up to the Jurassic Park series, all I can say is that I was thoroughly disappointed.
 All I could say to myself when the film had ended was “I really didn’t like it”.

 I didn’t feel like there was any imminent threat of peril, it just seemed as though everything was going to be “okay”.
-It just felt like the normal film formula, with the unbalance in equilibrium…someone realising they’ve made a mistake and desperately trying to fix it (along with a few enemies along the way).
+It just felt like the usual film formula, with the shift in equilibrium…someone realising they’ve made a mistake and desperately trying to fix it (along with a few enemies along the way).